 Product Q&A: the underused PDP trust tool

-Q&A answers the specific doubt
+How does Q&A close the specific doubt?

 Every answer is permanent content